PieLabs/pie-catalog/README.md

 `POST /build/:owner/:repo/:version` - build a repo

 * clone the repo
-* run `pie info` or `pie pack -a some-catalog-app` - where the app will add some webpack `externals` that it knows the app doesn't need etc.
+* run `pie info` or `pie pack -a catalog --createArchive`
+  * will add some webpack `externals` that it knows the app doesn't need etc.
-* create an archive of the generated assets (TODO: How do we know what assets were generated and so should be in the bundle? [webpack?])
+  * create an archive of the generated assets (includes the `public` dir plus whatever else the catalog app decides is needed.)
 * send archive to the `store`

 ## client + store